-- Article 112 - The President shall in respect of every financial year cause to be laid before both the Houses of Parliament a statement of the estimated receipts and expenditure of the Government of India - The Union Minister of Finance Smt.
+- The budget is referred in Article 112 as the Annual Financial Statement (AFS). - Article 112 - The President shall in respect of every financial year cause to be laid before both the Houses of Parliament a statement of the estimated receipts and expenditure of the Government of India - The Union Minister of Finance Smt.
 Nirmala Sitharaman presented the Interim Budget 2024-25 in the new Parliament house. - The Union Budget 2026-27 was presented in Parliament by the Union Minister for Finance and Corporate Affairs, Smt.
 Nirmala Sitharaman.